dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 * Control usage of the Watson Assistant service directly from the plugin settings page
 * Choose the pages and posts you want the visitors to see the chat bot on
 * Customize the appearance of the chat box to your preference

-Learn how to set up your Watson Assistant chatbot with [this free course](https://cocl.us/build-a-chatbot).

 == Installation ==